rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

 ```

 !!!
 Note
     Many things can be done with the loops.
-You will discover the possibilities offered by loops when your use of ansible pushes you to use them in a more complex way.
+You will discover the possibilities offered by loops when your use of Ansible pushes you to use them in a more complex way.

 ### Exercices